absrp/passing_probabilities_EQgates_strikeslip/README.md

 ### Measuring earthquake gate geometry, estimating passing probabilities, and estimating event likelihood

 - [ ] To measure the geometry of earthquake gates in a shapefile
-    - [ ] Run the "measure_EQgates.m" Matlab script (must run in directory containing shapefiles)
+    - [ ] Run the "measure_EQgates.m" Matlab script (must run in directory containing the earthquake gate shapefiles)
     - [ ] This will output a csv file with the characterized gates
     - [ ] To measure the spacing between earthquake gate, run the "gatespacing.m" script.
 This script produces a pdf output fitting log-normal and exponential CDFs to the ECDF of the gate spacings.

 - [ ] To estimate passing probabilities and event likelihood
     - [ ] Run the "analysis_EQgates_probabilities.ipynb" Jupyter Notebook.
 Requires the csv containing the gate geometries generated from the Matlab code in the previous step.
-This file is also provided as part of this repository for users lacking access to Matlab or interested in accessing the geometry measurements directly without downloading the shapefiles and running the Matlab code.
+This file ("aEQgate_geometries.csv") is also provided as part of this repository for users lacking access to Matlab or interested in accessing the geometry measurements directly without downloading the shapefiles and running the Matlab code.
     - [ ] This script estimates passing probability as a function of geometry using logistic models.
     - [ ] This script also estimates the event likelihood based on the probabilities.
     - [ ] All figures in the main body of the manuscript except for Figure 1 can be reproduced by running this code.
+All supplemental figures except figure S5 can be reproduced using this code too.

 - [ ] To reproduce the rupture maps in the appendix with the earthquake gates plotted over them
-    - [ ] Run the "map_maker.ipynb" script (requires the rupture maps to be in shapefile format, provided in the data repository)
+    - [ ] Run the "map_maker.ipynb" script (requires the rupture maps and regional fault maps to be in shapefile format, provided in the data repository)

 <!-- CONTACT -->
 ## Contact